 Availability of Continuing Education Credits for CPAs Attending National and Regional Compliance Outreach Seminars

-As of November 2006, the Compliance Outreach Program National and Regional Seminars are designated as professional training programs for which certified public accountants may earn continuing professional education ("CPE") credits.
+As of November 2006, the Compliance Outreach Program National Seminar and many Regional Seminars are designated as professional training programs for which certified public accountants may earn continuing professional education ("CPE") credits.
 The estimated CPE credits for attending the National Program are generally 7 hours and the Regional Programs are generally 1.5 to 3 hours, with the majority of credits in specialized knowledge and applications.
+Announcements for Regional Seminars will usually specify whether CPE credits are offered, but participants may email ComplianceOutreach@sec.gov for confirmation if needed.
 Participants and panelists who are certified public accountants are eligible to receive CPE credits based on their in-person participation in the program and CPE credits are sometimes available for those web-based participants viewing the events live.
 Participants viewing archived events will not be offered CPE credits.
 Application forms will be available for each program.

 The U.S. Securities and Exchange Commission's Office of Compliance Inspections and Examinations is registered with the National Association of State Boards of Accountancy ("NASBA") as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be addressed to the National Registry of CPE Sponsors, 150 Fourth Avenue North, Suite 700, Nashville, TN 37219-2417 or by visiting the website: www.nasba.org.